removing women from the world of birth: on gender inclusivity

 When we smooth the edges of our language to be inclusive, we end up with phrases like "birthing person," "gestating parent," or “cervix-owners”.

 These may be free of gender assumptions, but they are also less warm, less human, and less specific to the reality of 99+% of so-called birthing people - i.e, WOMEN.

-In fact - I speculate that the trans movement is being propped up and redirected by powerful interests that seek to destroy the biological bedrock of humanity.
+In fact - I speculate that the trans movement is being propped up and redirected by powerful interests that seek to destroy the biological bedrock of humanity for financial gain.